 The first time I tried nutella was in France, on my honeymoon.
 I thought French kids were the luckiest people on earth.
 There was no way my mom would have given me a chocolate hazelnut spread on anything.
 (For the record it was the 1960s, she was a hippy and didn’t allow any sugar at all.
 Hence my full on sugar rebellion and career as a pastry chef.)
 French kids get nutella for breakfast, on their bread at lunch or as a late night snack.
 They all seemed healthy enough, so I think the French moms are on to something.
 My honeymoon was 23 years ago and in the meantime we Americans have had a hazelnut spread revolution of our own.
-Now you can find it on the shelves of costco and seven-eleven.
+Now you can find it on the shelves of Costco and 7-eleven.
 My house is never without a jar.

-Recipe: Nutella Swirled Banana Bread
+Nutella Swirled Banana Bread

 Makes 2 loaves